eth-siplab/BeliefPPG/README.md

 ```
 sh download_data.sh
 ```
-- Note that WESAD does not natively include  ground truth HR.
+- Note that WESAD does not natively include ground-truth HR.
 Labels can be generated from the provided ECG recordings instead.
 - Support for the IEEE datasets is implemented, but the original data format seems to be no longer available.
 You can download it in the new format under https://zenodo.org/record/3902710#.ZGM9l3ZBy3C and restructure/convert the files or implement your own file reader.

 Training and Inference